SoftwareForHumans/infragenie-experimental-package/README.md

-# Experimental package for the article "Perceptions on the Support for Living Software Architecture Diagrams of Multi-container Applications"
+# Experimental package for the paper "Infragenie: Living Software Architecture Diagrams From Docker Compose Files"

 ### Content